AdobeDocs/genstudio.en/help/user-guide/insights/data-columns.md

 ---
-title: Data columns for Insights
+title: Data columns for [!DNL Insights]
-description: Understand what each data column in an Insights grid represents.
+description: Understand what each column in an [!DNL Insights] grid represents.
 feature: Insights
 recommendations: noDisplay
 ---

-# Data columns for Insights
+# Data columns for [!DNL Insights]

+The [!DNL Insights] mode displays customizable grids for each view: Channels, Experiences, Assets, and Attributes.

+Customize the grid:

+- Click a column heading to access the shortcut menu with resize and sort options.
-In Insights mode, each view displays a customizable grid.
-Click the cog icon above the right side of the grid to toggle the viewable column types.
+- Click the cog icon above the right side of the grid and open the _[!UICONTROL Configure table]_ menu to toggle viewable columns.

+Available columns include:

 | Column      | Description  |
 | ----------- | ------------ |